Getting Started

 Learn more about data transformations in Querying and transforming data.

-Once you've selected the version of the data source you want to use, select Generate app to go to the Explore tab.
+Once you've selected the version of the data source you want to use, select Continue to start building your app.

 You can return to the Data tab at any time to modify your data source, queries, or transformations.